gioalt/the_PINPIP_project/README.md

 # Table of Content

+Databricks Notebooks: Extract (from S3), Transform Python Codes: Load (emulator files) to S3

 # Description of the project

 # Usage Instructions

+timeline: emulators -> notebooks

 # Licence Information

-This program suite is not covered by licence.
+This program suite is not covered by licence, although this project cannot be used without appropriate credentials.
 It was built in partial fullfilment of the requirements for the AICore Data Engineering certification.